your-tools/skyspell/README.md

 * Skip list per file names (like always skipping files named `Cargo.lock`)
 * Skip list per relative path inside a project (like `image.svg`)
 * [Kakoune integration](https://git.sr.ht/~your-tools/skyspell/tree/main/item/crates/kak/README.md)
+* Ignore rules stored either in a global sqlite3 db (useful for personal files and such) - or in a configuration file (useful for CI and the like).

 ## Installation